simbapy/TinyCoTS_Project/README.md

 # TinyCoTS_Project
-TinyCo is a fictional sales company that sells various SKUs across it's five.
-I take on a role of a business analyst hired in the Supply Chain Department to make sense of the data the stores generate, extract valuable insights and ultimately predict demand for the stores' profits.
+TinyCo is a retail company that sells various SKUs across five different stores.
+I take on a role of a data analyst hired in the Supply Chain Department to make sense of the data the stores generate, extract valuable insights and ultimately predict demand for the stores' sales.
+The ultiate goal of the exercise is to produce a Demand Forecast that can be used to inform the Supply Chain department when procuring items in the following year.

-This project is meant toshowcase my skills in the following areas as a data scientist:
+This project is meant to showcase my skills in the following areas as a data analyst:
  - Python programming,
  - Data importing, wrangling/cleaning and transformation,
  - Data visualisation,